When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Introduction

-\paragraph{Contributions.} We identify mechanisms of the PCA algorithm that can induce a negative effect for items in the context of recommendations, and then we develop an approach that tackles these unfairness mechanisms.
-We summarize our main contributions. \begin{enumerate}[leftmargin=2\parindent] \item We identify two mechanisms in which PCA may introduce an undesirable item-level impact within the context of CF. \begin{enumerate} \item The first mechanism is that the leading components of PCA often lack meaningful information related to less popular items.
-This may lead to fewer or worse-quality recommendations with respect to these less popular items. \item The second mechanism is that in the existence of highly popular items, the leading components of PCA can each contain information about a \textit{single} popular item, rather than capturing similarities between items.
-Such components are not useful for the sake of CF, as they do not contain any ``collaborative'' information; this can adversely impact the recommendations related to the highly popular items. \end{enumerate} We demonstrate both of these mechanisms empirically through the LastFM dataset, summarized in Figure \ref{fig:teaser}, as well as theoretically on a stylized class of matrices. \item We propose a computationally efficient algorithm called \algname{}, which optimizes an objective function that uses item-specific weights.
-The weights are given as input to the algorithm, hence this algorithm provides a framework for optimizing with any set of item-specific weights. \begin{enumerate} \item In a stylized class of matrices where popular and unpopular items are separated in a block-diagonal fashion, we show that \algname{} with a specific set of weights minimizes the sum of normalized reconstruction errors across the two blocks. \item We consider two natural benchmark algorithms, vanilla PCA, as well as column-normalized PCA, which normalizes each column of the matrix before performing PCA.
-In the stylized class of matrices, we show that both of these benchmark algorithms are a special case of \algname{} with a specific set of weights.
-We then show that the approach of setting the weights to be inversely proportional to an item's norm is a \textit{interpolation} between the two benchmark algorithms.
-We use this weighting procedure for all of our numerical experiments. \end{enumerate} \item We present empirical results demonstrating that our algorithm yields improved collaborative filtering recommendations compared to PCA baselines.
-Interestingly, we characterize how our algorithm improves recommendation quality for both popular and less popular artists. \end{enumerate}
+\paragraph{Contributions.} We identify the mechanisms in the PCA algorithm that can negatively impact items in the context of recommendations and then develop an approach that combats these unfairness mechanisms.
+Our main contributions are as follows: \begin{enumerate} \item We identify two mechanisms in which PCA may introduce an undesirable item-level impact within the context of CF. \begin{enumerate} \item The first mechanism is that the leading components of PCA often lack meaningful information related to less popular items.
+This may lead to fewer or worse-quality recommendations with respect to these less popular items. \item The second mechanism is that, in the existence of highly popular items, the leading components of PCA can each contain information about a \textit{single} popular item, rather than capturing similarities between items.
+Such components are not useful for the sake of CF, as they do not contain any ``collaborative'' information; this can adversely impact the recommendations related to the highly popular items. \end{enumerate} We demonstrate both of these mechanisms empirically through the LastFM dataset, summarized in \cref{fig:teaser}, as well as theoretically on a stylized class of matrices. \item We propose a computationally efficient algorithm called \algname{}, which up-weights less popular items.
+In contrast to past CF re-weighting techniques, \algname{} solves a convex optimization problem while also enforcing a hard rank constraint. \begin{enumerate} \item We consider two natural benchmark algorithms, Vanilla PCA, as well as Normalized PCA, which normalizes each column of the matrix before performing PCA.
+We show that PCA is a specific instance of \algname{}, as is Normalized PCA in the case of item-regular block-diagonal matrices. \item We then show that the approach of setting the weights to be inversely proportional to an item's norm is an \textit{interpolation} between the two benchmark algorithms.
+For a stylized class of matrices, this interpolation balances popular and less popular items while the baselines do not.
+We use this weighting procedure for all of our numerical experiments. \end{enumerate} \item We present empirical results demonstrating that \algname{} not only mitigates specialization but also yields recommendations that outperform those of PCA baselines. \end{enumerate}